 Establishing and following CDP best practices when evaluating any large software project is the first step to a successful implementation.
-This is even more crucial when establishing best practices for a customer data platform (CDP) since it serves as a centralized data management system that all areas of an organization will feed data sources into to produce a unified single customer view (SCV) profile.
+This is even more crucial when establishing CDP best practices for a customer data platform (CDP) since it serves as a centralized data management system that all groups of an organization will feed data sources into to produce a unified single customer view (SCV) profile.
 This unified profile can then be used as a single source of truth across an enterprise so all employees can align around it to provide superior contextualized messaging and customer experiences.

 “A top CDP best practice is to engage potential users before the CDP is purchased, so you can base requirements on their actual needs.
 Too often, the CDP project is run by a small team of “true believers” who move quickly but fail to build a base of support among the people who will ultimately use the CDP data.
 This results in delays after the acquisition as these people are brought up to speed.” – David Raab, CDP Institute; @draab

 - Invest in Data Hygiene